 Our principal executive offices are located in Santa Clara, California, consisting of approximately 49,000 square feet of office space under a lease that expires in May 2020.
 This facility accommodates our principal sales, marketing, research and development, finance, and administration activities.
-We lease approximately 58,000 square feet of office space in Hsinchu, Taiwan under lease agreements that automatically renew each year.
+We lease approximately 89,000 square feet of office spaces in Hsinchu, Taiwan under lease agreements that expire in December 2018, May 2020 and January 2028, respectively.
 The Taiwan facilities accommodate research and development, business development, operations, and administration support.
-We lease approximately 35,000 square feet of office space feet of office space in November 2017 and September 2018, respectively, to support research and business development.
-We lease additional facilities in Italy for research and development, in Hong Kong for sales and inventory warehousing and in Japan and South Korea for our local business development personnel.
+We lease approximately 35,000 square feet of office space in Shanghai and Shenzhen, China, under leases that expire in November 2019 and September 2018, respectively, to support research and business development.
+We lease approximately 12,100 square feet of facilities in Italy for research and development.
+We lease additional facilities in Hong Kong for sales and inventory warehousing and in Japan and South Korea for our local business development personnel.

 We believe that our existing facilities are well maintained and in good operating condition, and are sufficient for our needs for the foreseeable future.
-The following table lists our major locations and primary usage as of January 31, 2016:
+The following table lists our major locations and primary usage as of January 31, 2018:

 Approximate Square

 Major Locations Footage Usage

 United States:

 Santa Clara, California 49,000 Corporate Headquarters; Sales; Marketing; Research and Development; Finance; Administration

 Asia Pacific:

-Hsinchu, Taiwan 58,000 Research and Development; Business Development; Operations; Administration
+Hsinchu, Taiwan 89,000 Research and Development; Business Development; Operations; Administration

 Shanghai, China 16,000 Research and Development; Business Development

 Shenzhen, China 19,000 Research and Development; Business Development

-Kowloon, Hong Kong 6,000 Sales; Warehousing
+Kowloon, Hong Kong 9,000 Sales; Warehousing

-Shin-Yokohama, Japan 4,000 Business Development
+Shin-Yokohama, Japan 1,300 Business Development

-SeongNam, South Korea 2,000 Business Development
+SeongNam, South Korea 1,500 Business Development

 Europe:

-Parma, Italy 4,000 Research and Development
+Parma, Italy 12,100 Research and Development